Digital Nomad Exchange

 When we asked about emergency services, members in Costa Rica wrote:

 "There is a CAJA (public hospital) in our town Grecia which is about a 20 minute drive from my house.
 I have not heard anything good about it.
-I have heard good things about the public hospital (Hospital Mexico) in San Jose and the private hospitals in San Jose (about 45 minutes from us) are all excellent," remarked one expat in Grecia.
+I have heard good things about the public hospital (Hospital Mexico) in San Jose and the private hospitals in San Jose (about 45 minutes from us) are all excellent," mentioned one expat in Grecia.

 Costa Rica Legal Residency is an articulately bi-lingual boutique firm with 15 + years of successful experience and exclusive focus on Costa Rica Temporary and Permanent Residency, Renewals, Digital Nomad, and Citizenship.
 Located minutes from the Department of Immigration.